 Social media — press conferences and weigh-ins stream free on X and Instagram from most promoters.

 The days of one channel carrying the whole sport are over.
-This guide will help you navigate what replaced it.
+But with this many platforms actively investing in boxing, the sport has more broadcast homes than it’s had in years.
+This guide will help you navigate what’s here now.